Live Chat

 Sexual violence

-If your abuser has subjected you to sexual violence, we can offer information and support.
-We can also introduce you to organisations that can offer the specialist support you need.
+If your abuser has subjected you to sexual violence, we can offer information and support and introduce you to organisations that can offer the specialist support you need.

 Sexual violence is any kind of sexual activity or act that took place without consent.